markstukel/Stukel_et_al_2023_SysEnt_data/README.md

 #### Trees
 `trees` folders contain the tree files and corresponding log files for all of our analyses.

 `nuclear_concat`, `nuclear_astral`, and `nuclear_svdq` folders correspond to the concantenated ML, ASTRAL, and SVDQuartets trees and their analysis log files respectively.
+The `nuclear_astral` folders also contain the IQ-Tree gene trees used to build the ASTRAL trees.

 `mtdna` folders contain the mitochondrial genome trees as well as the individual mitochondrial gene trees.